zer2/fantasy-basketball-optimizer/about/turnovers.md

 ## 4. Testing

-To some degree, the hypothesis that down-weighting turnovers can be tested.
+To some degree, the hypothesis that down-weighting turnovers is uniquely beneficial can be tested.
 I ran a test with the following setup
 - For each category
   - Divide all drafters into two groups of six
   - One group downweights the category by a certain factor.
 The other does not